 |Hire for a maximum of 4 months in any 12 month period.|

-Public and private-sector employers (which include most UBC faculties & departments) are eligible to receive a subsidy for up to 50% of the provincial adult minimum hourly wage.
+Public and private-sector employers (which include most UBC faculties & departments) are eligible to receive a subsidy for up to 50% of the provincial minimum wage.

 Not-for-profit employers on campus are eligible for a subsidy of up to 100%.